DNS is comprised logically of Domains but physically of zones.

 The manager’s name isn’t really important just the phone number.

-So if someone wants to find the phone number of Steve on team A they contact Bill who contacts the manager of Team A (John) using the phone number returned by Bill and John tells them.
+So if someone wants to find the phone number of Steve on team A they contact Bill who returns the phone number of the manager of Team A (John).
+They then contact John for the phone number of steve .
 As shown in the diagram below:If you compare this to IP addresses and Domain names

 - Steve = A web server, for example